The conjugacy problem for UPG elements of $Out(F_n)$: -algorithms

 \atom{Atom} \nonatom{NonAtom} \bX{\mathbb X} \bY{\mathbb Y} \leaves{\mathcal L} \exit{\mathcal E}

-\begin{definition} A {\it rooted tree} $(T, *)$ is a finite directed tree $T$ with a base point $*$ called the {\it root}.
-A valence one vertex that is not the root is a {\it leaf}.
+\begin{definition} A {\it rooted tree} $(T, *)$ is a finite, simplicial, directed tree $T$ with a base point $*$ called the {\it root}.
+A valence 0 vertex (i.e.\ $T=\{*\}$) or a valence one vertex that is not the root is a {\it leaf}.
 The set of leaves in $T$ is denoted $\leaves(T)$.
 All edges are oriented away from the root.
 The set of edges exiting a vertex $x\in T$ is denoted $\exit_T(x)$.
 Paths are directed.
-We also may give some vertices an extra structure: a vertex $x$ that is not a leaf is {\it ordered} if an order has been imposed on $\exit_T(x)$. \end{definition}
+We also may give some vertices an extra structure: a vertex $x$ that is not a leaf is {\it ordered} if an order has been imposed on $\exit_T(x)$.
+A vertex that is not a leaf and that is not ordered is {\it unordered}.

+We view rooted trees $(T,*)$ as combinatorial objects.
+In particular, edges are specified by ordered pairs of vertices.
+For technical reasons having to do with computability, we require that all vertices of the trees we consider lie in a set $V$ that we fix once and for all.
+(For our purposes, one can take $V$ to be $\mathbb N$.) \end{definition}

 \begin{ex} We will draw rooted trees with the root at the top.
 Ordered vertices are indicated by using dashed lines for its exiting edges.
 The imposed ordering is displayed from left to right.
 In the rooted tree below only the root is ordered.
 There are 4 leaves.